aenarete/ControlPlots.jl/README.md

 - the `save()` function should allow storing a plot as jld2, pdf or png file
 - add bode plots
 </details>

+The goal of this package is to provide simple plots for control system developers and students.

 ## Installation
 <details>